QuaeNocentDocent/omskemp/README.md

-#Kemp LoadMaster / Application Gateway Extension for OMS
+# Kemp LoadMaster / Application Gateway Extension for OMS

-##Caveats
+## Caveats

 - **This is a preview version of the solution** please feel free to experiment and report feedback.
 Installing the solution will make no arm to your running environment, but will ingest data into your OMS workspace.
 The format of the data can be changed in future releases.

-##Solution goal
+## Solution goal

-This solution will collect status, asset and performance data from your [Kemp](www.kemptechnologies.com) Application Delivery (ex loadmaster) devices into your OMS Log Analytics workspace.
+This solution will collect status, asset and performance data from your [Kemp](www.kemptechnologies.com) Application Delivery (was loadmaster) devices into your OMS Log Analytics workspace.
 Optionally a custom solution can be imported to display key information and set predefined searches and alerts.

-##Installation
+## Installation

 The solution is a natural extension of the Linux OMS Agent, so first of all you need to install and onboard a linux machine with the [OMS agent](https://github.com/Microsoft/OMS-Agent-for-Linux)
 Once the agent is properly configured the easiest way to configure the solution is to run the following command: